Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 An essential and excellent resource is the Te Kete Ipurangi inclusive education page.
 Here you'll find everything you need to know about what's available for special needs students at every level of education, including funding.

-For kaiako / teachers, SENCOs and RTLBS - we have an Information for Educators page which is helpful for teachers to begin an understanding of how your FASD child may behave and learn differently.
+PLEASE NOTE: for kaiako / teachers, SENCOs and RTLBS we have an Information for Educators page which is helpful for teachers to begin an understanding of how your FASD ākonga / student may behave and learn differently.
+Do pass this link on to your child's teacher so you can work together and be on the same page – the best outcomes happen when whānau and teachers have an open pathway to communication (although sadly this may not always be the case).

 It's often very helpful for teachers to have a one-page information sheet that they can keep on file to refer to which gives helpful tips about your child's strengths, challenges, tips on strategies and ways of communicating.